 Partnering with El Salvador Neighbors

-The P.E.N. pal program is a part of the global ministry of Rush Creek.
-Its purpose is to connect families from Rush Creek with families at our partner church: Tabernáculo Biblico Bautista in Plan del Pino, El Salvador.
-Members will be able to write letters to their family and pray for specific needs they may have.
-Rush Creek families will also be able to make a small financial commitment each month to support their under-resourced family.
-They will receive food assistance for their family, medical care, opportunity to learn a skill or trade and most importantly spiritual discipleship.
-This ministry will also help families become more intentional about building God-honoring homes.
+The PENpal program is a part of the global ministry of Rush Creek Church.
+Its purpose is to connect families from Rush Creek with families at our partner church: Tabernáculo Bíblico Bautista RUSH CREEK, located in Plan del Piño, El Salvador.
+Partners are able to write letters to their family and pray for specific needs they may have.
+Rush Creek families are also able to make a small financial commitment each month to support their under-resourced family.
+They receive food assistance for their family, medical care, opportunity to learn a skill or trade and most importantly spiritual discipleship.
+This ministry helps equip families to become more intentional about building God-honoring homes.

-Plan del Pino is home to approximately 25,000 residents.
+Plan del Piño is home to approximately 35,000 residents.
 The typical house is constructed of brick or mud floors with walls and roofs made from scrap pieces of metal.
 The community has water and electricity, but not all families have the means to afford them.

-Leadership at Tabernáculo Biblico Bautista – Plan del Pino
+Leadership at Tabernáculo Biblico Bautista in Plan del Piño

-Pastor Carlos Abrego has pastored TBB for almost 10 years.
+Pastor Carlos Abrego has pastored TBB for almost 15 years.
 He comes with a background in international business before he was called to pastor the church full-time.
-He is married to Jacqueline Abrego who works as the Christian Commitment Manager for World Vision – El Salvador.
-They have two preteen boys: Carlos and Josue.
+He is married to Jacqueline Abrego and they have two boys, Carlos and Josúe.
 The Abrego family ministers together through teaching and leading in worship at the church.

-Pastor Carlos has developed a strong leadership team that has enabled the church to begin to make a difference in their community.
+Pastor Carlos has developed a strong leadership team that has enabled the church to begin making a difference in their community.
 TBB is widely respected by community leaders and more importantly by gang members.
-They average more than 600 children and teenagers in attendance and more than 1,000 adults each weekend.
+Each weekend, they average more than 750 children and teenagers in attendance and more than 1,000 adults.

 How can you be a part of the El Salvador Partner Network?